TahJam/Projects_Portfolio/README.md

-Taher Jamali's personal portfolio
+# Taher Jamali's personal portfolio

-This is my first attempt at building a website that showcases my skills as a software engineer.
+This is a website that I created to showcase my skills as a software developer.
+The webpage includes some of my projects that I have worked on and my resume.
 I wanted to create this website to challenge myself and also to show potential employers what I can bring to the table.
 I am using a template from HTML5 and personalizing it to my needs.
 It is just a first attempt so be forgiving of the crude errors and unintentional mistakes.